Full Rhyme: Monosyllabic; Disyllabic; Trisyllabic

 Run into your ears.

 Louise Bogan (1897 – 1970)

 As the rhyme in the first of these examples (sea/me) illustrates, rhyme results from a correspondence of sound, and this correspondence is not inevitably accompanied by a correspondence in spelling.
 English orthography is notoriously thorny and inconsistent.
-Different letters may represent the same sound, as with the long a-plus-n in “train,” “reign,” and “pane,” or the long i in “spry,” “I,” ”thigh” “buy,” and “lie. ” And the same letters may represent different sounds, as with the ough in “though,” “tough”, and “through.”
+Different letters may represent the same sound, as with the long a-plus-n in “train,” “reign,” and “pane,” or the long i in “spry,” “I,” ”thigh” “buy,” and “lie. ” And the same letters may represent different sounds, as with the ough in “though,” “tough," “through," and "slough" (as in "slough of despond").
 With a couple of exceptions involving partial rhyme that we’ll examine later, when I speak of rhyme, I’m referring to like-sounding syllables or words and not necessarily syllables or words that are spelled the same way.

 The rhymes in the epigrams above are often called “masculine,” in contrast to the next species of full rhymes.
 Less common than monosyllabic rhymes but by no means rare, these rhymes are disyllabic, with the second syllable being lightly stressed and “extrametrical” or “hypermetrical”—meaning that it lies “outside” or “beyond” the boundary of the meter.
 Such rhymes are sometimes called “feminine” and are exemplified in the following epigrams:

 Summary of Lord Lyttelton’s Advice to a Lady

 Be plain in dress and sober in your diet;